DerelictOrg/DerelictLua/README.md

 DerelictLua
 ============

-*Warning: this an unofficial Derelict binding.
-It has been adapted from the original Derelict3 project.*

 A dynamic binding to the [Lua][1] C API for the D Programming Language.

 The preferred way of using DerelictLua is with the